Women@Heart Program

 Are you a woman who has suffered from a heart event and in need of support?

-Find a group nearest you: 2024 Winter Schedule
+Find a group nearest you: 2024 Fall Schedule

 Quality of life is significantly lower for women than men after a cardiac event, and women who lack social support have a higher risk of fatal heart disease.
 The Women@Heart program is a peer support program led by women with heart disease, for women with heart disease that aims to create a caring environment for women to learn from each other and support one another on the road to recovery.